NeFM4GeoAI/NeFM4GeoAI.github.io/cfp/index.md

 #### (1) Theoretical Foundations
 - Investigating generalization error, trainability, representation precision, and curvature-dimension tradeoff in non-Euclidean and geometric models.
 - Contributions analyzing properties such as curvature, geodesics, isometries, and their effects on the performance of foundation models.
-- Studies on expressive power of non-Euclidean and geometric representation.
+- Studies on the expressive power of non-Euclidean and geometric representation.

 #### (2) Architectures, Algorithms, and Large Foundation Models (including LLMs, ViTs, and multi-modal models)
-- Development of novel architectures and algorithms integrating foundation models with non-Euclidean geometries, mixed-curvature spaces, and geometric principles.
+- Developing novel architectures and algorithms by integrating foundation models with non-Euclidean geometries, mixed-curvature spaces, and geometric principles.
 - Adapting LLMs, ViTs, and multi-modal models to operate within non-Euclidean or geometric settings.
-- Creation of new foundation models specifically tailored for non-Euclidean and geometric spaces.
+- Creating new foundation models specifically tailored for non-Euclidean and geometric spaces.
 - Combining non-Euclidean architectures, such as hyperbolic, spherical, mixed-curvature models, and graph neural networks, with foundation models.
 - Applications of these models to web-related tasks such as search, recommendation, content understanding, and topology-aware data processing.